QMCPACK/qmcpack_workshop_2019/day1_afqmc/05-methane_converge_back_prop/README.rst

     P^{\sigma}_{ij} = \langle c_{\sigma i}^{\dagger} c_{\sigma j} \rangle

-Before we analyse the output we should question why we chose a back propagation time of 1.
+Before we analyse the output we should question why we chose a back propagation time of 2 au.
 The back propagation time represents yet another parameter which must be carefully converged.

 In this example we will show how this is done.
 In this directory you will find a script